 It’s important to realize that you need to feel ready too!

-Most camps do not allow campers to make phone calls, and although you may see daily photos and receive a letter or two, you should feel comfortable knowing that you won’t hear from your child too often while they’re at camp.
+Most camps do not allow campers to make phone calls, and although you may see photos posted to your secure CampInTouch account and receive a letter or two, you should feel comfortable knowing that you won’t hear from your child too often while they’re at camp.

 Set the scene

 With over 7000 overnight camps to choose from, it’s important to pick the camp that fits your child’s expectations for their first residential camp experience.
-As a family, decide whether you are looking for a 1 week (link
+As a family, decide whether you are looking for a 1 week camp experience or for something longer.
+Is your camper hoping to try a wide variety of new activities, or specialize in an activity such as tennis or horseback riding?

 To find the camp that’s right for you, ask fellow parents or Find a Camp using resources from the American Camp Association.